Oculomotor, trochlear and abducens nerves (III, IV and VI cranial nerves). Details about paralytic strabismus Pathogenesis of vision diseases

 • Physiotherapy.
 Electrophoresis, acupuncture and phonophoresis with drugs help strengthen muscles, relieve spasms and reduce pain.

-• The sooner a disease is discovered, the more likely it is to get rid of it successfully.
-Do not ignore doctor visits and try to heal yourself.
+• The earlier the disease is detected, the more likely it is to successfully get rid of it.
+Do not ignore visits to the doctor and try to cure yourself.

-Ophthalmoplegia is a disease accompanied by paralysis of some or all of the eye muscles, which are set in motion by the abducens, block and oculomotor nerves.
+Ophthalmoplegia is a disease accompanied by paralysis of individual or all eye muscles, which are driven by the abducens, trochlear and oculomotor nerves.

-Congenital ophthalmoplegia is a consequence of aplasia of the nuclei of the nerves of the eye, anomalies in the intrauterine development of a child with no abnormalities in the structure of muscles or nerves.
+Congenital ophthalmoplegia is a consequence of aplasia of the nerve nuclei of the eye, anomalies in the intrauterine development of a child with no abnormalities in the structure of muscles or nerves.

-Most often, congenital pathology is accompanied by other defects in the structure of the eye.
+Most often, congenital pathology is accompanied by other structural defects of the eye.

 Other causes of congenital pathology: